bormaxi8080/osint-timeline/TEMPLATE.md

 Every week, I manually curate tools, research, and services that are genuinely useful for OSINT, digital investigations, security research, and adjacent fields.

 No hype.
 No SEO noise.
-No “AI startups that change everything”.
+No "AI startups that change everything".
 Only things you can **open, verify, and actually use**.

 ---